 I work on two different problems in social ontology.
 One is the ontology of money, where I defend that money is always a form of deontic power – a normative property of social agents – and never a concrete object.
 The other is the nature of incantatives, a novel class of speech acts intimately tied to collective emotions and to the constitution of some social groups (this is joint work with Constant Bonard).

-I have been an active member of Cooloque, an association of young Swiss researchers in the humanities devoted to the study of concepts like cool, chill, lose and yolo.
+I have been an active member of the permanently-on-hiatus Cooloque, an association of young Swiss researchers in the humanities devoted to the study of notions like cool, chill, lose and yolo.
 We organised public outreach events and we published their proceedings.